Facets-cloud/facets-cloud.github.io/docs/compliance/README.md

 cluster for maintenance activities.
 This token expires in 24 hours.
   ![Access Token](../media/access.png)
 * The user privileges are controlled by the admins of Facets control plane.
-* Any management port exposed that is required to be exposed by the application/service uses a **tools** ingress that is password protected.
+* Any management port that is required to be exposed by the application/service uses a **tools** ingress that is password protected.
 Facets comes with pre-integration with Zero trust Application Access systems such as [Cloudflare Access](https://www.cloudflare.com/teams/access/).